 photo source unknown

-No explanation needed here.
+No explanation is needed here.
 The French consume more wine per capita than any other nation of people- possible designs are endless.
-Just take a look in a wine magazine for inspiration.
+Just take a look at a wine magazine for inspiration.
 If you have a favourite bottle of wine or champagne, why not get a tattoo of that?

 20. Croissant Tattoos